By Martin Anyasodo

 “The way to a man’s heart is through his stomach”

 Food (amongst other things) is definitely a way into my heart.
-Good food definitely brings me joy and in the case of Nigerian dishes; it also reminds me of home.
-Having lived in the Netherlands and now in the UK, it's not always been easy to find good Nigerian food and ingredients - so it’s always a blessing when I get my hands on some!
+Good food definitely brings me joy and in the case of Nigerian recipes it also reminds me of home.
+Having lived in the Netherlands and now in the UK, it's not always been easy to find good Nigerian recipes and ingredients - so it’s always a blessing when I get my hands on them!

-I’ve compiled my top 5 dishes, in no particular order, because I couldn’t possibly choose between any of these!
+I’ve compiled my top 5 recipes for Nigerian foods, in no particular order, because I couldn’t possibly choose between any of these!

 1. Banga Soup